TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Constants/Index.rst

          Bootstrap::populateLocalConfiguration()
    :Description:
-         Name of a php-include script found in "typo3conf/" that contains PHP code that further modifies the variables set by :file:`t3lib/stddb/tables.php`.
+         Name of a php-include script found in "typo3conf/" that contains PHP code that further modifies the table definitions set by the TYPO3 CMS Core.

          **Deprecated.** Make Extensions instead.
    :FE: